-- Paragraph 32: "Urges Parties that have not yet done so to communicate, by the fourth session of the Conference of the Parties serving as the meeting of the Parties to the Paris Agreement, long-term low greenhouse gas emission development strategies referred to in Article 4, paragraph 19, of the Paris Agreement towards just transitions to net zero emissions by or around mid-century, taking into account different national circumstances" - Paragraph 36: "Calls upon Parties to accelerate the development, deployment and dissemination of technologies, and the adoption of policies, to transition towards low-emission energy systems, including by rapidly scaling up the deployment of clean power generation and energy efficiency measures, including accelerating efforts towards the phasedown of unabated coal power and phase-out of inefficient fossil fuel subsidies, while providing targeted support to the poorest and most vulnerable in line with national circumstances and recognizing the need for support toward a just transition"
+- Paragraph 32: "Urges Parties that have not yet done so to communicate, by the fourth session of the Conference of the Parties serving as the meeting of the Parties to the Paris Agreement, long-term low greenhouse gas emission development strategies referred to in Article 4, paragraph 19, of the Paris Agreement towards just transitions to net zero emissions by or around mid-century, taking into account different national circumstances" - Paragraph 36: "Calls upon Parties to accelerate the development, deployment and dissemination of technologies, and the adoption of policies, to transition towards low-emission energy systems, including by rapidly scaling up the deployment of clean power generation and energy efficiency measures, including accelerating efforts towards the phasedown of unabated coal power and phase-out of inefficient fossil fuel subsidies, while providing targeted support to the poorest and most vulnerable in line with national circumstances and recognizing the need for support toward a just transition".

-Given the mitigation outcomes from COP26 and the context of the latest reports of the IPCC, expectations will be high for COP27 in Sharm-el-Sheikh to deliver a clear signal of progress on mitigation ambition and implementation.
-There will also be expectations that the Ministerial Roundtable (MRT) and Mitigation Work Programme (MWP) will accelerate enhanced mitigation action, including on the basis of the global picture presented by the United Nations Framework Convention on Climate Change (UNFCCC) synthesis reports on NDCs and long-term low greenhouse gas emission development strategies (LTS).
+Given the mitigation outcomes from COP26 and the context of the latest reports of the IPCC, expectations will be high for COP27 to deliver a clear signal of progress on mitigation ambition and implementation.
+There will also be expectations that the MRT and MWP will accelerate enhanced mitigation action, including on the basis of the global picture presented by the UNFCCC synthesis reports on NDCs and LTS.